BlazeoPro/Interactive-Tic-Tac-Toe-Discord-Command-2-Player-Button-Game-with-Cooldowns-DM-and-Group-DmsSupport-/README.md

 ## 🔹 Who Can Use This Command

-- Servers – Play Tic Tac Toe with friends in channels.
+- **Servers** – Play Tic Tac Toe with friends in channels.

-- Direct Messages (DMs) – Start a quick game privately.(requires allowed contextes)
+- **Direct Messages (DMs)** – Start a quick game privately.(requires allowed contextes)

-- Group DMs – Challenge friends in group conversations.(requries allowed contextes)
+- **Group Messages (GDMs)** – Challenge friends in group conversations.(requries allowed contextes)

+---

+-
+This command is perfect for community servers, social bots, or personal projects, as it combines interactive UI features, multiplayer logic, and clean game state management.
+It makes a simple classic game fun, engaging, and easy to play directly in Discord, while also serving as a practical example for developers learning about Discord bot interactions, button components, and real-time updates.

 ---